top of page

 Image by Wix

-You know what else is classic Americana?
-Southern food.
-Tupelo Honey, just down the street from Mayfel’s, has got you covered.
 Serving brunch all day, here you can find thick waffles, honey-dusted fried chicken, and fried chicken on waffles.
 That last one is just a day-in-the-life of a Southerner such as myself.
 But most tourists I meet from up north are downright fascinated by chicken-and-waffles.
 So, I figured I'd mention it.

 Image by Unsplash

 Asides from these Irish classics, Claddagh demonstrates a certain spirit of experimentality.
 Irish nachos, Rachel and Reuben eggrolls and chocolate wantons.
-Its these kinds of special touches which make dining on downtown Asheville’s Patton Avenue such a memorable experience.
+It's these kinds of special touches which make dining on downtown Asheville’s Patton Avenue such a memorable experience.

 Image by Wix